Ganso/The-Weave/README.md

 The Weave is a fangame of LucasArts' Loom, that I'm developing for Sega Genesis/Megadrive

-It's still in early stages of developemnt
+It's still in early stages of development